I'm an Assistant Professor of Finance at the Darden School of Business, University of Virginia.

 We investigate the link between competition in credit markets and non-price loan terms, specifically financial covenants.
 We exploit regulation in the leveraged loan market as variation in banks' ability to offer covenant-lite loans.
 As regulated banks demand relatively more covenants, borrowers switch to unregulated lenders, or shadow banks, leading to a decline in aggregate banks' market share.
 Results are not driven by lower loan supply or changes in other loan terms, and reflect a relation between lax covenants and loan growth in the broader lending market.
 Our findings encourage regulators to internalize non-price competition between regulated and unregulated sectors.

-The Value of Privacy and the Choice of Limited Partners by Venture Capitalists with Will Gornall and Ilya Strebulaev
+The Value of Privacy and the Choice of Limited Partners by Venture Capitalists [ SSRN ] with Will Gornall and Ilya Strebulaev

 Work in progress